tech-advantage/edc-httpd/README.md

     implementation 'fr.techad:edc-httpd-java:1.2.0'
 ```
 ## How can create and run a docker image?
-You have just to use this two commands in the repository
+You have just to use this two commands in the repository, -v parameter is optional for the second command
 ```Shell
 docker build -t edc .
 docker run -p 8088:8088 -v [hostPath]:/home edc